Dropship Online Retail Arbitrage: Pros & Cons

 In the traditional sense, retail arbitrage is a method of identifying profitable products via retailers or physical brick-and-mortar shops and buying these products to sell for a higher price on another sales channel.
 These products are already publicly available to other consumers.

 In the eCommerce space, retail arbitrage is also a very popular method of selling online.
-Online retail arbitrage works in a similar way in that the seller is identifying products from an online source (for example, eBay, Amazon or another retail website) that all users on the internet can access, and then listing that same product on their own website at a higher price-markup.
+Online retail arbitrage works similarly in that the seller identifies products from an online source (for example, eBay, Amazon, or another retail website) that all users on the internet can access, and then lists that same product on their own website at a higher price-markup.
 Once their customer places an order, the seller purchases the product from the original site, and the original site will fulfill the order to the customer from there.

 Online retail arbitrage is popular in that there is a low cost of investment to building a business around selling these types of products online – as opposed to other methods, such as selling your own in-house inventory, selling goods via Amazon FBA, or dropshipping via a wholesaler.